 art en route to washrooms

 Our hotel, La Residence, in Franschoek, was our next destination, luxurious and yet countrified with peacocks wandering around the grounds near the swimming pool.
 After checking in and meeting the charming manager, Edward, we were ushered to our room.
 Well room is not quite apt, our palatial accommodation.
 I could live in the bathroom with its singular oval tub, separate shower, satin robes, mirrors, and views of the mountains.
-We were told to help ourselves to anything from a wall cabinet filed with wines, champagne, water, cakes, as all was included.
+We were told to help ourselves to anything from a wall cabinet filled with wines, champagne, water, cakes, as all was included.
 Okay, here I should mention once again that this was a first class trip, however, the SA Rand was very low and favorable to the dollar so in my accounting we were way ahead.

 entrance to La Residence-note placement of Charles’ hand